 "Seas" are used to describe the combination of wave heights and swell heights when superimposed on one another.

-"Wave and Swell Periods" are measured from the crest of a wave or swell to the crest of the following wave or swell (in seconds.)
+When considering "Waves or Swells" independently, the wave period is measured from the crest of a wave or swell to the crest of the following wave or swell (in seconds.)

 Significant Wave Height

 So just what is NOAA Weather Radio telling us when they give us wave heights during the marine forecast?
 The first thing when listening is to determine if they are talking about waves, swells, or seas.
 Often times they may all be used in the same area forecast and as noted above, there is a difference.